All-Star List of Protein for Salads

 Pronounced “keen-wa."
 Quinoa, a gluten-free seed known for it’s high protein content in relation to other grains, can add some serious substance to your salad.
 And you don’t have to be a hippy or a hipster to eat it.

 Ok.
 I admit it.
 At first glance, fish and salad together sounds kinda gross.
 But I promise it can be more refined than you think.
 Gourmet even.
 Think perfectly seared salmon on a bed of spinach.
 The omega-3s are an added bonus.
+Try these easy salmon poke bowls.

 No, I'm not advocating for egg salad.
 It’s eggs on salad.
 There’s a difference.
 Don’t underestimate the power of the humble, hard boiled egg.
-Historically, they might not be the most glamourous protein source (scary salad bars may come to mind) but it’s time to get over it and just #putaneggonit.
+Historically, they might not be the most glamorous protein source (scary salad bars may come to mind) but it’s time to get over it and just #putaneggonit.

 If you can tolerate it and it’s well-sourced (ideally organic and from grass-fed cows), cheese adds a layer of creamy tang that can really tie a salad together.
 Cheese is not just a topping, it’s a protein all into itself.
 It is guaranteed to make your salad experience a gouda time (sorry, I couldn’t resist).